markwest1972/voice-controlled-zumo/readme.md

 ##Further Reading##
 1. [My Blogpost about Google Speech Recognition](http://blogg.bouvet.no/2014/11/11/getting-started-with-html5-speech-recognition-on-google-chrome/).
 2. [My Blogpost about Getting Started with Johnny-Five](http://blogg.bouvet.no/2014/12/30/learning-javascript-and-arduino-programming-with-johnny-five/).
-3. [My Blogpost about this project] (http://blogg.bouvet.no/2015/01/11/voice-controlling-a-robot-using-arduino-node-js-mqtt-websockets-johnny-five-and-html5-speech-recognition/).
+3. [My Blogpost about This Project] (http://blogg.bouvet.no/2015/01/11/voice-controlling-a-robot-using-arduino-node-js-mqtt-websockets-johnny-five-and-html5-speech-recognition/).

 ##ToDo##
 1. Improve speed of speech recognition.